Students as Stakeholders

 Perhaps the most important step towards this goal is to teach them that history is, in fact, a narrative production.
 The majority of students come from high school with the perception of history as an established and definitive record — their history textbooks hold the same weight of absolute authority as their chemistry textbooks.
 From this perspective, the quality and value of history writing can be measured by assessing its degree of variance from an unbiased baseline of reported fact.
 Students are generally uncomfortable with the idea that historical truth might be perspectively contingent, and that historians constantly reassess and argue about the past.
 In working to move my students past this point, I have had success in using lessons that demonstrate the futility of trying to write a complete and unbiased history.

 In one such lesson, I will ask a student to count to five out loud, while the rest of the class waits.
 I then lead a discussion about whether we could write a complete and unbiased history of our classroom in those five seconds.
 Once we begin considering the scope of the variables, by asking what different people noticed during the five seconds, what they were thinking about, and what types of things we did not notice, the impossibility of the exercise quickly becomes apparent.
-This type of activity, which upsets students’ comfort with the concept of history as a single, fixed timeline, encourages them to question the motives and arguments of historical narratives in the world around them.
+This type of activity, which upsets students’ comfort with the concept of history as a single, fixed, and knowable timeline, encourages them to question the motives and arguments of historical narratives in the world around them.

 The Social and Disciplinary Value of Academic Teaching